Vocabulary for Cancer Research

 Download:

-NCIt archived material can be found in the NCIt Archive.
+You can find NCIt archived material in the NCIt Archive.

 NCI Metathesaurus

 The NCI Metathesaurus (NCIm) is a comprehensive biomedical terminology database that provides a broad, concept-based mapping of terms from over 101 biomedical terminologies, with 7,500,000 terms mapped to 3,200,000 concepts representing their shared meanings.
-NCIm contains most terminologies used by NCI for clinical care, translational and basic research, and public information and administrative activities, including most public domain terminologies from the National Library of Medicine's UMLS Metathesaurus, as well as a growing number of other cancer-related and biomedical terminologies.
-NCIm is updated twice yearly.
+NCI uses many terminologies from NCIm.
+These terminologies pertain to clinical care, translational and basic research, and public information and administrative activities (including most public domain terminologies from the National Library of Medicine's UMLS Metathesaurus, as well as a growing number of other cancer-related and biomedical terminologies).
+Check NCIm for updates twice yearly.

 Reference Terminologies and Ontologies